 About wind energy facility noise and your health

-The National Health and Medical Research Council (NHMRC) reviewed wind turbine noise studies.
-They recommend carrying out further research on the relationship between wind turbine noise and health, sleep and quality of life.
+The National Health and Medical Research Council (NHMRC) has reviewed wind turbine noise studies.
+They recommend carrying out further research on the relationship between wind turbine noise and health, sleep and quality of life and have funded research studies on these topics.

 For more information, see Systematic review of the human health effects of wind farms.